Skip to main content

 Overview

-Custom tools allow you to give Smooth any arbitrary Python function that will run in your local environment.
+Custom tools allow you to give Smooth any arbitrary function as a tool.
 This is similar to MCP (Model Context Protocol) but without having to deal with servers or additional infrastructure.
 Custom tools can be used for virtually anything, including:

 • Handling OTP scenarios - Retrieve one-time passwords from your email or SMS service